Mao's Early Life:

 Shortly after Mao took power in China, he sent the "People's Volunteer Army" in to the Korean War to fight alongside the North Koreans against the South Koreans and United Nations forces.
 The PVA saved Kim Il-Sung's army from being overrun, resulting in a stalemate that continues to this day.

 By 1959, China's relationship with the Soviet Union had deteriorated markedly.
 The two communist powers disagreed on the wisdom of the Great Leap Forward, China's nuclear ambitions, and the brewing Sino-Indian War (1962).
-By 1962, China and the USSR had cut off relations with one another.
+By 1962, China and the USSR had cut off relations with one another in the Sino-Soviet Split.

 Mao Falls from Grace: